 Skip to contents

 create_dyadyears() allows you to dyad-year data from either the Correlates of War (CoW) state system membership data or the Gleditsch-Ward (gw) system membership data.
-The function leans on internal data provided in the package.
+The function leans on state system data available in isard.

 Usage